Design and Analysis of Bipartite Experiments under a Linear Exposure-Response Model: Introduction

-For example, consider an online marketplace where buyers compete for limited goods, some of which may be perfectly or partially substitutable.
-Their valuations of these goods form a bipartite graph that is either observed or inferred by the marketplace owner.
-The owner of the marketplace would like to determine the causal effect of discounting prices on buyers' valuations through a randomized experiment.
-Randomly assigning certain buyers to receive a discounted price is discriminatory and prohibited, and so randomization is only possible at the item-level.
+As an example, consider a marketplace where buyers compete for limited goods, some of which may be perfectly or partially substitutable.
+Their demand of these goods form a bipartite graph that potentially can be inferred by the marketplace owner.
+The owner of the marketplace would like to determine the causal effect of discounting prices on buyers' marketplace behavior through a randomized experiment.
+Randomly assigning certain buyers to receive a discounted price is often not possible, and might even be prohibited, in which case randomization is only possible at the item-level.
 At the same time, simply comparing discounted goods with non-discounted goods runs the risk of severe bias: a discounted good may do well against a non-discounted substitutable good, which does not accurately reflect a world where either both or neither are discounted.
-Instead, the marketplace owner decides to monitor this change at the buyer level, positing that, by tracking both their behavioral changes and their exposure to discounted goods, the causal effect of the discount can be teased out.
+To address this, the marketplace owner decides to monitor this change at the buyer level.
+By tracking both buyers' behavioral changes and exposure to discounted goods, the causal effect of the discount can then be teased out.